 The first time I got to feeding the kit gang there was almost, I thought, a suprised look on the faces of these numerous cats as they realized that there was a new human providing dinner.
 Not that they minded of course, dinner is dinner after all.
 I did it that first time as a way to say thank you to Celie for this new best of all little spots (there was another best of all little spots years ago but this one was different, more furry, more…ummm…better).
 Since then I’ve done what I can to help out, at least when it comes to the feeding and the minding, cat and dog alike, the kitchen heart no longer being a fear of overstepping.
 There’s a comfort in it.

 There’s a sun room in the house.
 It’s in the back, through the kitchen and then the living room.
 It is a good place for cats replete with it’s own cat door for comings and goings inside/outside, especially for the front porch gang who know to come in for cat towers and plush beds and good naps.
 This is where I first met Cricket the Blind who is also mostly deaf.
 In my feedings of the gang all that Cricket was concerned with was trying to climb my leg to eventually get her head behind my ear.
 Food?
 It was secondary.
-When an abandoned, former seeming pet racoon was left on the doorstep of another shelter (ps…don’t do that, they do grow up and you won’t be prepared for it) Celie came to take him in and house him in the sun room.
-When I say “another” shelter by the way it’s because Celie owns and runs one just down the hill, HVARS, and all kinds of fur and some feather come her way.
-I worried for Cricket the Blind and her unseen, still wild enough friend.
+When there came to be some company in this room I worried for Cricket the Blind and her unseen new roomie.
 I didn’t want her to possibly get hurt.
+So upstairs it was.
 Though her blindness offers some unique challenges, some maddening to tell you the truth, she’s been upstairs with me ever since, a year plus now.
 She’s got her human now and, challenges or no, I’m good with that.
 Try to balance challenges with a blind cat’s Spring’s breeze…I dare ya.

 I know I’ve written of some of this before but Jill said “Oh, you’re fucked now”.
 That was the response to my latest Pet of the Week segment on Mix 97 eight years ago.
 The “Oh, you’re fucked now”?
 That was Jill knowing that I was unexpectedly and suddenly sold on this little fur thing sitting on my chest as I did my radio bit.
 She knew I was taking her home without first consulting my Maria, my better half then.
 Her name was Ella.
 Jagger, Maria’s son, all of eleven or so, knew that if there were ever another cat to come after my recently passed Benny his or her name would just have to start with a “B”, my only condition.
 My initial thought was to name her Blink, as to her huge unblinking stare, but Jagger, instead, came up with the perfect name.
 He just tacked that “B” onto the beginning of her already existing name.
 So there was a Bella.
 Smart kid.